 Highlights: Stout, Composed, Adaptable

 The Spanish Pointer is often referred to as the Burgos Pointer or Burgalese Pointer.
-This breed finds its origins in Castile, Spain, specifically the Castilian Plateau where it was developed for hunting small game, such as rabbits and foxes.
+This Spanish breed finds its origins in Castile, Spain – specifically the Castilian Plateau where it was developed for hunting small game, such as rabbits and foxes.

 Burgos Pointer Temperament

-Like many other breeds with a background in hunting, the Burgos Pointer is intelligent and up for quickly learning tasks.
+Like many other breeds with a background in hunting, the Burgos Pointer is intelligent and up for a good session of obedience training.
 Being bred to constantly run on hunting trips means the pointer will need substantial exercise while domesticated.

-However, despite having a hunting pedigree, this is a rather gentle breed with a calm and mild demeanor.
-Though they are not easily startled, they might prefer the open, quiet spaces that the countryside offers, compared to the bustle of urban settings.
+And despite having a colorful hunting pedigree, the Burgos Pointer is a rather gentle dog with a calm and mild demeanor.
+They are not easily startled, though they might prefer the open, quiet spaces offered by the countryside, compared to the bustle of urban settings.

-Despite this preference, they are quite adaptable so long as they receive the proper care and plenty of exercise.
+They are quite adaptable so long as they receive the proper care and plenty of exercise.
+Having one live in an apartment won’t kill them if they get enough run.
 And like with all hunters, the Spanish Pointer will need plenty of socializing to become a docile pet.

 Highlights: Loyal, Brave, Docile